 In addition, annexations, real estate tax adjustments and refunds due to a change in a property's taxable value are administered in this section.
 For more information please call 614-525-3205.

 The Franklin County Board of Revision (BOR) hears formal complaints on property valuations and appraisals.
-BOR complaints are accepted from December after the first half tax bill is mailed to March 31 each year.
-Filing a complaint allows property owners to schedule a hearing before the Board of Revision, which is comprised of the County Auditor, Treasurer and President of the Board of Commissioners or their representatives.
+BOR complaints are accepted from November through March 31 each year.
+Filing a complaint allows property owners to schedule a hearing before the Board of Revision, which is comprised of the county auditor, treasurer and president of the board of commissioners or their representatives.
 At the hearing, property owners may present information such as recent appraisals or sales data for similar properties in support of their complaints.
 For more information please call 614-525-3913.

 The Franklin County Auditor's Public Information Section handles requests for information via telephone, Internet, and walk-in inquiries.
 Available information includes property record cards, taxpayer information and parcel identification sheets.